Meningococcal C Conjugate (Men-C) Vaccine

 Vaccines that protect against meningococcal type C infection are the best way to protect your child against this serious and sometimes fatal disease.

-When you get your child vaccinated, you help protect others as well.
+When you get your child immunized, you help protect others as well.

 Who should not get the Men-C vaccine?

-Speak with a public health nurse or doctor if your child has had a life-threatening reaction to a previous dose of meningococcal vaccine, or any component of the vaccine, or to latex.
+Speak with your health care provider if your child has had a life-threatening reaction to a previous dose of meningococcal vaccine, to any component of the vaccine, or to latex.

 What is Meningococcal C infection?

-Meningococcal C infection is caused by a germ (or bacteria) called meningococcal type C. It can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
-For every 100 children who get sick, up to 15 will die.
+Meningococcal C infection is caused by bacteria called meningococcal type C. It can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
+For every 100 people who get sick, up to 15 will die, even if they receive treatment.
 Permanent complications of infection include brain damage and deafness.

-Meningococcal infection is spread from one person to another by coughing, sneezing, or close face-to-face contact.
-It can also be spread through saliva or spit.
+Meningococcal infection is spread from person to person by coughing, sneezing, or close face-to-face contact.
+It can also be spread through saliva.
 Babies and young children can become sick through sharing soothers, bottles or toys used by other children.
-Older children and teenagers can become sick through activities such as kissing, or sharing of food, drinks, cigarettes, lipstick, water bottles, mouth guards used for sports or mouthpieces of musical instruments.
+Older children and adults can become sick through activities such as kissing, or sharing food, drinks, cigarettes, lipstick, water bottles, and mouth guards used for sports or mouthpieces of musical instruments.

-Meningococcal type C disease is now rare in BC because of routine childhood vaccination programs.
+Meningococcal type C disease is now rare in B.C. because of routine childhood immunization programs.